Freeze Experian

 Shortly after the toggle animates and changes to “Frozen,” you will see a confirmation dialog box in the bottom right of your screen.
 If you don’t see a confirmation and are unsure that you have frozen your credit, try refreshing the page.
 You will also receive a confirmation email from Experian.

-With your Experian account, how to freeze your credit at Experian is a bit tedious to navigate and ignore the company’s attempts to sell you things.
+With your Experian account, an Experian credit freeze is pretty straightforward.
 However, freezing your credit only at Experian will leave your credit files at the other bureaus available and vulnerable to identity theft.
-If you haven’t already done so, freeze your credit at Equifax and TransUnion to fully protect yourself.
+If you haven’t already done so, freeze your credit at TransUnion and Equifax to fully protect yourself.
+They are similar companies to Experian and can be considered alternatives to an Experian credit freeze.

 Whenever you want to use your credit in the future, use our guides to unfreeze your credit.
 The best identity theft protection is to temporarily lift your credit freeze when you apply for a new account.